-- Individual singing lessons From Form I
+- Individual singing lessons

-- Individual piano lessons From Form I
+- Individual piano lessons

-- Recorder Club From Form III
+- Recorder Club

-Singing and piano pupils work towards exams set by both the Associated Board of the Royal Schools of Music and Trinity College, London, for which Dr Dumigan has a 100% success rate with many children gaining distinction awards.
-There are also numerous opportunities for pupils to perform in assemblies and concerts, and children are encouraged to participate in local Musical Festivals.
+Specialist music lessons are given by Dr Dumigan in singing and piano during lesson time.
+Singing and piano students work towards exams set by both the Associated Board of the Royal Schools of Music and Trinity College London.
+Dr Dumigan has a 100% success rate with many children gaining distinction in their exams.